-- 1. the cell to be filled shall be identified on site; - 2. the cell shall be cleared of any vegetation and erosion of the slopes and base shall be repaired by infilling, particular care shall be taken when assessing the condition of slopes and bunds upon which the mobile aerial netting system may be founded making them suitable foundation for the netting; - 3. access to the cell shall be established.
-This may require the construction of a ramp or forming a route across the restored areas of the landfill; - 4. the mobile aerial netting system over the cell shall be installed; - 5. waste shall be transported to the cell as described in Section 7.0; - 6. waste shall be compacted in accordance with Section 13.0 and covered with soils in accordance with Section 14.0; - 7.
-6-monthly or as required topographic surveys of the cell shall be performed to monitor filling progress and as required set out final waste levels; - 8. adjust / move the mobile aerial netting system as required to allow the required waste profile to be achieved; - 9. once final waste levels are achieved, the final soil cover layer shall be laid such that no waste is exposed.
-The netting system shall be dismantled; and - 10. restore the completed cell area in accordance with Section 15.0.
+- 1. The cell to be filled shall be identified on site; - 2.
+The cell shall be cleared of any vegetation and erosion of the slopes and base shall be repaired by infilling, particular care shall be taken when assessing the condition of slopes and bunds upon which the mobile aerial netting system may be founded making them suitable foundation for the netting; - 3.
+Access to the cell shall be established.
+This may require the construction of a ramp or forming a route across the restored areas of the landfill; - 4.
+The mobile aerial netting system over the cell shall be installed; - 5.
+Waste shall be transported to the cell as described in Section 7.0; - 6.
+Waste shall be compacted in accordance with Section 13.0 and covered with soils in accordance with Section 14.0; - 7.
+Quarterly (3 months) surveys of the cell shall be performed to monitor filling progress and as required set out final waste levels; - 8.
+Adjust / move the mobile aerial netting system as required to allow the required waste profile to be achieved; - 9.
+Once final waste levels are achieved, the final soil cover layer shall be laid such that no waste is exposed.
+The netting system shall be moved to the next cell; and - 10.
+Restore the completed cell area in accordance with Section 15.0.